austin-rey/react-picture-this/README.md

 Built for developers, designers and digital marketers.

-<em>Note: This is a project for my portfolio and will contain backend code that compromises backend logic.<em>
+<em>Note: This is a project for my portfolio and will contain backend code that compromises backend logic.</em>

 ## Contributing